worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 Again, these errors are rare but they have happened a couple of time at DIME, but since the best practice is so easy to follow, we should all remember to not put our clones in synced folders.

-One example, of this is that when you are doing a git action such as changing branch or making a commit, then Git makes many edits to many files inside the hidden folder `.git` that is in your clone folder regar